Car dealership: Car dealerships in the United States

 Car dealerships are usually franchised to sell and service vehicles by specific companies.
 They are often located on properties offering enough room to have buildings housing a showroom, mechanical service, and body repair facilities, as well as to provide storage for used and new vehicles.
 Many dealerships are located out of town or on the edge of town centers.
 An example of a traditional single proprietorship car dealership was Collier Motors in North Carolina.
 Many modern dealerships are now part of corporate-owned chains with hundreds of locations.
 Dealership profits in the US mainly come from servicing, some from used cars, and little from new cars.

 Most automotive manufacturers have shifted the focus of their franchised retailers to branding and technology.
 New or refurbished facilities are required to have a standard look for their dealerships and have product experts to liaise with customers.
 Audi has experimented with a hi-tech showroom that allows customers to configure and experience cars on 1:1 scale digital screens.
 In markets where it is permitted, Mercedes-Benz opened city centre brand stores.

-Tesla Motors has rejected the dealership sales model based on the idea that dealerships do not properly explain the advantages of their cars, and they could not rely on third-party dealerships to handle their sales.
-However, in the United States, direct manufacturer auto sales are prohibited in almost every state by franchise laws requiring that new cars be sold only by dealers.
-In response, Tesla has opened city centre galleries where prospective customers can view cars that can only be ordered online.
+Tesla, Inc. rejected the dealership sales model, claiming that dealerships do not properly explain the advantages of their cars over vehicles with an internal combustion engine, and thus they could not rely on third-party dealerships to handle their sales.
+However, in the United States, direct manufacturer auto sales are prohibited in many states by franchise laws that requires new cars to be sold only by franchised dealers.
+In response, Tesla operates city centre galleries where prospective customers can view their cars which can only be ordered online.
 These stores were inspired by the Apple Stores.
 Tesla's model was the first of its kind, and has given them unique advantages as a new car company.

-Dispute

-At least one study has found that franchises increase car costs.
+Economic theory

+In economic theory, car dealerships can be characterized as franchisees and automobile manufacturers as franchisors.
+A franchise relationship can be beneficial to both parties, as the franchisee can sell a well-made and attractive product while the franchisor can rely on the franchisee to incur downstream costs and use its local relationships to sell more products and services.

+The franchisor can act opportunistically by imposing constraints and burden on the franchisee after the latter has incurred sunk costs, such as investing in physical assets and building up a reputation with customers.
+The franchisor could for example require that cars be sold at low prices, and services be performed for little compensation.
+The franchisee could on the other hand act opportunistically by using its local monopoly to perform poor customer service, charge customers more, and pass those unnecessarily high costs to the franchisor.

+Regulations that protect car dealers

+Car dealerships have lobbied for regulations that increase the survival and profitability of car dealerships: